graphhopper/graphhopper/README.md

 very easily.
 We call this **speed mode**; without this CH preparation, we call it **flexible mode**.

 The speed mode comes with very fast and lightweight (less RAM) responses and it does not use heuristics.
-The downsides are that the speed mode allows only pre-defined vehicle profiles (multiple possible in GraphHopper) and requires a time consuming and resource-intensive preparation.
+However, only predefined vehicle profiles are possible and this additional CH preparation is time and resource consuming.

-Then there is the **hybrid mode** which also requires preparation time and memory, but it is much more flexible regarding changing properties per request or e.g. integrating traffic data.
+Then there is the **hybrid mode** which also requires more time and memory for the preparation, but it is much more flexible regarding changing properties per request or e.g. integrating traffic data.
 Furthermore, this hybrid mode is slower than the speed mode, but it is an order of magnitude faster than the flexible mode and uses less RAM for one request.